 According to Elisa's Articles of Association, the Board of Directors comprises a minimum of five and a maximum of nine members.
 The members of the Board are appointed at the Annual General Meeting for a one-year term of office starting at the close of the relevant General Meeting, and ending at the close of the next Annual General Meeting.
-The Board of Directors has elected a chairman and deputy chairman from among its members.
-From Annual General Meeting 2018 onwards, the General Meeting shall elect the Chairman and the Deputy Chairman of the Board of Directors.
+From Annual General Meeting 2018 onwards, the General Meeting has elected the Chairman and the Deputy Chairman of the Board of Directors.

-At the Annual General Meeting of 6 April 2017, seven (7) members were elected to the Board of Directors.
-Mr Raimo Lind, Ms Clarisse Berggårdh, Mr Petteri Koponen, Ms Leena Niemistö, Ms Seija Turunen and Mr Mika Vehviläinen were re-elected as members of the Board of Directors and Mr Antti Vasara as a new member of the Board of Directors.
+At the Annual General Meeting of 12 April 2018, seven (7) members were elected to the Board of Directors.
+Mr Raimo Lind, Ms Clarisse Berggårdh, Mr Petteri Koponen, Ms Leena Niemistö, Ms Seija Turunen and Mr Antti Vasara were re-elected as members of the Board of Directors and Mr Anssi Vanjoki as a new member of the Board of Directors.

 The Board has assessed that each member of the Board of Directors is independent of the company and of any significant shareholders.